prakulgupta/vaccinemessenger/README.md

 3. Postman
 4. [Co-WIN Public APIs](https://apisetu.gov.in/public/marketplace/api/cowin)

-## Futurescope
+## Future Scope
-Automatically reading queries from bot and mapping with the logic to overcome manual part of adding user chatIds for a particular district.
+1. Automatically reading queries from bot and mapping with the logic to overcome manual part of adding user chatIds for a particular district.
+2. To expand this project for other countries.